dharmeshkakadia/MonteCarloArea/README.md

 # MonteCarloArea
-Example framework used in [Apache Mesos Essentials book](http://dharmeshkakadia.blogspot.com/2015/06/apache-mesos-essential-is-now-available.html)
+Example framework used in [Apache Mesos Essentials book](http://dharmeshkakadia.blogspot.com/2015/06/apache-mesos-essential-is-now-available.html).
+Current master of this repo uses latest version of Mesos.
+If you want to see the version used in the book, look at [branch-0.23](https://github.com/dharmeshkakadia/MonteCarloArea/tree/0.23-book).

 ## Run with docker-compose
 To try the framework with [docker compose](https://www.docker.com/docker-compose) use the following steps after installing docker-compose: